lankydan/lankydanblog-jamstack/content/blog/2019/kotlin-ktor-rest-api/index.md

 }
 ```

 I extracted the code to a separate function to decrease the contents of `Application.module`.
-This is going to be a good idea when you are trying to write a slightly larger application.
+This is going to be a good idea when you are trying to write a more significant application.
 Whether how I went about it is the _Ktor_ way or not, is another question.
-From having a quick look at the Ktor docs, it looks like this is decent solution.
+From having a quick look at the Ktor docs, it looks like this is a decent solution.
 I believe I saw another way to do this, but I would need to spend more time with it.

 ### Contents of a request handler

 The code that executes when a request is routed to a request handler is obviously pretty important.
 The function needs to do something after all...

 Each handler function executes within the context of a coroutine.
-I did not really make any use of this fact, since each of the functions I have shown are fully synchronous.
+I did not really make any use of this fact since each of the functions I have shown are fully synchronous.
 For a bit more information on this, the [Ktor docs](https://ktor.io/samples/feature/async.html) have an async example.

-For the remainder of this post, I am going to try and not mention coroutines to much since they are not particularly important for this simple REST api.
+For the remainder of this post, I am going to try and not mention coroutines to much since they are not particularly important for this simple REST API.

 In this section, the `get` function will be examined a little closer: